statengeneraal/laws-markdown/verdrag/international/convention/for/safe/containers/(csc)/BWBV0003233/README.md

 8. Side Wall Strength to be indicated on plate only if the side walls are designed to withstand a load of less or greater than 0.6 times the maximum permissible payload, i.e. 0.6 P.

 9. First maintenance examination date (month and year) for new containers and subsequent maintenance examination dates (month and year) if plate used for this purpose.

+10. One door off stacking strength to be indicated on plate only if the container is approved for one door off operation.
+The marking shall show: ALLOWABLE STACKING MASS ONE DOOR OFF FOR 1.8 g (… kg … lbs).
+This marking shall be displayed immediately near the racking test value (see line 5).

+11. One door off racking strength to be indicated on plate only if the container is approved for one door off operation.
+The marking shall show: RACKING TEST LOAD VALUE ONE DOOR OFF (… kg … lbs).
+This marking shall be displayed immediately near the stacking test value (see line 6).

 ### Annex  II